frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 ## Quality Feedback Template

  For creating the Quality Feedback first you must to decide the parameters by creating the Quality Feedback Template.
-The templates generally contains the title of the template, scope and the different parameter to be entered.
-The diffrent parameter which can be decided on the basis of different occssions and survey.
+The templates generally contain the name the template, scope and the different parameters to be entered.
+The different parameters which can be decided on the basis of different occasions and survey.

 ## Creating a Quality Feedback Template